Last compiled: 2023-09-05 15:26:25.305239

 covered this question.
 Also, this site contains list

-of all geom_
+of all geom_ and stat_ functions available in

-Geom_ | Stat_ | Common Description |
+| Geom_ | Stat_ | Common Description |

-geom_bar() , geom_col() |
+geom_bar(), geom_col() |

 stat_count() |